dckiller51/bodymiscale/README.md

 ## VERSION

+## v2.0.0

+Big update offered by @edenhaus.
+It offers us a better quality code and especially to be able to work in devcontainer.

+- Add code quality tools, which run with pre-commit
+- removed unused code (e.g. holtek)
+- use @cached_property to run certain calculation only once
+- adjust names and code to python coding styles
+- update ci actions
+- Add devcontainer for easier development

+Thanks to you for the work done.

 ## v1.1.5

 - Convert weight from lbs to kgs if your scale is set to this unit (thank you @rale)